fusioncharts/dev_centre_docs/chart-guide/chart-configurations/trend-lines-and-zones.md

 breadcrumb: [["Home", "/"], ["Trendlines and zones"]]
 ---

-Trend lines are reference horizontal or vertical lines which helps to interpret data.
-They are customizable, and can be used to set context or define limits and targets.
+Trend lines are reference horizontal or vertical lines which help to interpret data.
+They are customizable and can be used to set context or define limits and targets.
 For example, while plotting quarterly sales of a company, you might want to use a trendline to depict the target sales.

 > In the FusionCharts Suite XT, you can only use trendlines to add context to data, To show trends for data points, use regression lines.

 ## Add Tool-text to a Trend Line

-You can specify a custom tool-text which will be rendered when the mouse pointer is hovered over the trend line.
+You can specify a custom tool-text which will be rendered when the mouse pointer hovers over the trend line.
 To do so, specify the text you want to display using the `toolText` attribute.

 Refer to the code below: